-Do you have signs of attention deficit disorder (ADD ADHD)?
+Do you have signs of attention deficit disorder (ADD/ADHD)?
 Does your daughter?
-Only a mental-health professional can tell for sure, but completing a do-it-yourself symptom checklist will give you an idea of whether you have adult ADHD.
+Only a mental-health professional can tell for sure, but completing a do-it-yourself symptom checklist of common ADD symptoms in women will give you an idea of whether you have adult ADHD.

 NOTE: This test is not intended to diagnose or to replace the care of a health care professional.